-BO: Did she sit for this painting or this is your projection?
+Did she sit for this painting or this is your projection?

-SA: I try to create my own story out of these true stories so the persons don’t feel offended.
+I try to create my own story out of these true stories so the persons don’t feel offended.

-BO: Now that you are an artist, has it been worth your while?
+Now that you are an artist, has it been worth your while?
 Do you feel you are a part of this system?

-SA: Yes.
+Yes.
 The truth is when I work, I take it off my mind whether it is going to sell or not.
 The main thing I do is to enjoy it.
 Having a gallery like Rele has been encouraging too.
 Navigating the art scene was quite challenging before joining the gallery.
 I was literally begging people to see what I do.
 But when I came here, things changed.
 I became more encouraged to work.

-BO: Did this influence the scale of your work?
+Did this influence the scale of your work?
 If I recall well, your paintings in 2016 were mini sizes.

-SA: Then, I can remember, the works were not matured compared to what you see now.
+Then, I can remember, the works were not matured compared to what you see now.
 I was just placing cars on the human body.
 In terms of size, I owe that to the influence and support of the gallery that enables me to explore more.
 I feel comfortable to face bigger surfaces and explore more themes.

-BO: Are there other surfaces, aside from the canvas, you would like to work on?
+Are there other surfaces, aside from the canvas, you would like to work on?
 For instance, your work has the potential for 3D and sculptural installations.

 I made an installation already.
 It was exhibited at the young contemporaries show in 2017.
 I cut out the face of a tricycle and transformed it into art in the manner of my paintings.
 I have also worked on glass.
-I did a commission piece on a glass, a four and half by five feet glass.
+I did a commission piece on a glass, a four and a half by five feet glass.
 Going into 3D, it depends on my mood.
 I prefer to use a material or medium when I have something to say in it.
 If I do not have anything to say in 3D, then it is better I don’t do 3D works.
 But, fingers crossed until July. (laughs).
 Let’s see how it goes.

-BO: Do you have an exhibition coming up then and are you likely to go in this direction?
+Do you have an exhibition coming up then and are you likely to go in this direction?

 Yeah!
 Let’s wait and see.

-Interview by Bukola Oyebode | Oyebode is an art writer and editor.
-She is the managing editor at TSA.
+Bukola Oyebode is a contributor and editor at TSA.